 - Increase the size of the soldering surfaces and annular rings as much as possible.

 - Connect traces and solder pads in a teardrop and rounded pattern.

 - Make the track width and spacing as large as possible within the flexible part.

 Rigid-flex capabilities at Sierra Circuits

-Sierra Circuits delivers high quality rigid-flex PCB by strictly adhering to IPC-2223 design standards.
+Sierra Circuits delivers high-quality rigid-flex PCB by strictly adhering to IPC-2223 design standards.
 We understand the importance of these boards’ reliability and stability in modern electronic applications.
-Therefore our capabilities include a detailed description of board attributes, surface finishes, laminate material, and many more.
+Therefore, our capabilities include a detailed description of board attributes, surface finishes, laminate material, and many more.
 Read our case study on routing microcontroller and BGA in rigid-flex PCBs, where we efficiently routed 0.4 mm BGA and microcontroller without compromising the spacing constraints.